Yard

 The yard (symbol: yd) is an English unit of length in both the British imperial and US customary systems of measurement equalling 3 feet or 36 inches.
 Since 1959 it has been by international agreement standardized as exactly 0.9144 meter.
 A distance of 1,760 yards is equal to 1 mile.

-The US survey yard is very slightly longer.
+The theoretical US survey yard is very slightly longer.

 Name

 The term, yard derives from the Old English gerd, gyrd etc., which was used for branches, staves and measuring rods.
-It is first attested in the late 7th century laws of Ine of Wessex, where the "yard of land" mentioned is the yardland, an old English unit of tax assessment equal to 1/4 hide.
+It is first attested in the late 7th century laws of Ine of Wessex, wherein the "yard of land" mentioned is the yardland, an old English unit of tax assessment equal to 1/4 hide.
 Around the same time the Lindisfarne Gospels account of the messengers from John the Baptist in the Gospel of Matthew used it for a branch swayed by the wind.
 In addition to the yardland, Old and Middle English both used their forms of "yard" to denote the surveying lengths of 15 ft or 16.5 ft, used in computing acres, a distance now usually known as the "rod".

 A unit of three English feet is attested in a statute of c.
 1300 (see below), but there it is called an ell (ulna, lit. "arm"), a separate and usually longer unit of around 45 in.
 The use of the word ‘yard’ (ȝerd or ȝerde) to describe this length is first attested in William Langland's poem on Piers Plowman.
 The usage seems to derive from the prototype standard rods held by the king and his magistrates (see below).

-The word ‘yard’ is a homonym of ‘yard’ in the sense of an enclosed area of land.
-This second meaning of ‘yard’ has an etymology related to the word ‘garden’ and is not related to the unit of measurement.
+The word 'yard' is a homonym of 'yard' in the sense of an enclosed area of land.
+This second meaning of 'yard' has an etymology related to the word ‘garden’ and is not related to the unit of measurement.

+In India the yard is colloquially known as a guz, which equals 3 feet.

 History

 Origin

 The origin of the yard measure is uncertain.
 Both the Romans and the Welsh used multiples of a shorter foot, but 2 1/2 Roman feet was a "step" (gradus) and 3 Welsh feet was a "pace" (cam).
-The Proto-Germanic cubit or arm's-length has been reconstructed as *alinâ, which developed into the Old English eln, Middle English elne, and modern ell of 1.25 yd.
+The Proto-Germanic cubit or arm's-length has been reconstructed as *alinô, which developed into the Old English eln, Middle English elne, and modern ell of 1.25 yd.
 This has led some to derive the yard of three English feet from pacing; others from the ell or cubit; and still others from Henry I's arm standard (see below).
 Based on the etymology of the other "yard", some suggest it originally derived from the girth of a person's waist, while others believe it originated as a cubic measure.
 One official British report writes: